cossacklabs/product-docs/acra/guides/advanced-integrations/django-acra-tutorials/django-acra-step-by-step-tutorial.md

 ![](/files/guides/djangoproject-tutorial/acra_simple_scheme_new.png)

 This tutorial guides you through a typical process of integrating Acra into a Python web app.
-More specifically - into an app running on Django framework using a popular example many Django users start their development journey with - [djangoproject.com](https://github.com/django/djangoproject.com) repository.
+More specifically - into an app running on Django framework using a popular example where many Django users start their development journey with - [djangoproject.com](https://github.com/django/djangoproject.com) repository.
 We’ll integrate Acra into Django Project to provide cryptographic protection of blog posts.